LuukHenk/spaceInvader/roadmap.md

 - Completely new engine
 - Enemies move a bit more now
 - New boss
+- Added main panel music
+- Updated sprites

 # Later

+14. (Improvement) - Let the sprite be independent of the object its size
+15. (Improvement) - Do the sprite handling in the assets and not in the game_object_handler
 1. (Improvement) - Make the bullets bigger
-2. (Improvement) - Make the user smaller
 8. (Improvement) - Test everything
 9. (Improvement) - Rework the main function
-10. (Feature) - Add main panel music
 11. (Feature) - Add main panel background
 12. (Feature) - Add pause panel background
 13. (Feature) - Add game over panel background